 Meanwhile, here are some other resources we’ve put together to help you through the 2020 elections:

-Unofficial 2020 Primary Election Ballot: Our way to help you keep track of races and candidates in your district.
+Unofficial 2020 General Election Ballot: Our way to help you keep track of races and candidates in your district.
 We are once again sending out questionnaires to candidates, asking them to give us their positions on key issues that are particular to the office they’re running for.
 You will be able to find links to these Q&As on this page.

 Hawaii Civics 101: Our series of short, explainer videos helps you understand politics, government and democracy in the Aloha State.